Hans Beißwenger: World War II

 Assigned to 6.
 Staffel (6th squadron) of JG 54 based in France, Beißwenger's posting fell into a period of recuperation following the costly Battle of Britain.
 I. Gruppe had been the first to leave France and was sent to Jever on 27 September 1940.
 His II.
 Gruppe was moved to an airfield at Delmenhorst on 3 December 1940.
 On 29 March 1941, the Geschwaderstab (headquarters unit), II.
 And III.
 Gruppe were ordered to relocate to Austria in preparation of the Invasion of Yugoslavia.
 The Geschwaderstab and II.
 Gruppe were then both located at Graz.

 The order for the invasion had been put forward in "Führer Directive No. 25", which Adolf Hitler issued on 27 March 1941, following the pro-British Yugoslav coup d'état in Belgrade.
 He claimed his first aerial victory on 7 April 1941, when he shot down a Yugoslav Royal Air Force Hawker Hurricane fighter.
 JG 54 continued flying ground support missions during the Balkans Campaign.
 Following the surrender of the Royal Yugoslav Army on 17 April 1941, while stationed at an airfield at Zemun near Belgrade, the Geschwader received orders on 3 May 1941 to turn over all Messerschmitt Bf 109-Es to Jagdgeschwader 77 (JG 77—77th Fighter Wing) so they could receive the new Bf 109-F variant.
 Transition training was completed at Airfield Stolp-Reitz in Pomerania.
 Following the Balkans Campaign, Beißwenger was awarded the Iron Cross 2nd Class (Eisernes Kreuz 2.
 Klasse) on 6 May 1941.

 War against the Soviet Union

 On the Eastern Front, serving with 3./JG 54 (3rd squadron), Beißwenger became a leading scorer in I./JG 54 (1st group).
 Although he was shot down on 17 July 1941 behind enemy lines, he escaped capture and returned to his base.
 He claimed his 20th aerial victory over an I-18 fighter on 24 August 1941.
 By the end of 1941, his total stood at 32 aerial victories.
 He claimed his 40th victory on 6 April 1942, on 8 May, he achieved his 50th victory, and the following day, he received the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 9 May 1942 for 50 victories claimed.
 Beißwenger and Leutnant Horst Hannig received the Knight's Cross from General der Flieger Helmuth Förster at Siverskaya.
-On 11 August 1942, Beißwenger was appointed Staffelkapitän of 6./JG 54.
+On 10 August 1942, Beißwenger was appointed Staffelkapitän (squadron leader) of 6./JG 54.
+He succeeded Hauptmann Carl Sattig who was posted as missing in action, assumed killed in action that day.